Connect to OLAP data and apply a formula

 3.2.
 Add a formula to the bar chart

-To begin applying a formula to the bar chart, right-click (or long-tap) over the chart and click Data Tools.
-You can also access Data Tools from the Dashboard Designer toolbar.
+To begin applying a formula to the bar chart, choose Data Tools in the toolbar, or right-click (long-tap) the chart and choose it from the context menu.

-Below the toolbar, you'll see a Formula bar appear.
-This lets you type in a formula expression such as a simple math function and specify its arguments.
+Below the toolbar, you'll see a formula bar appear.
+This lets you type in a formula expression such as a call to a formula function.

-For example, to apply a formula that performs an average operation on the bar chart, go to the Formula toolbar and type the letter A.
+For example, to apply a formula that performs an average operation on the bar chart, go to the formula bar and type the letter A.

 From the auto-complete menu, select the AVG function.

-If you hover over the function entry, you'll see a tooltip describing the function and its required arguments.
+Once the above has been entered into the formula bar, a tooltip popup appears describing the function and its required arguments.

-Specifically, the AVG function takes one argument which is a set of data values.
-To indicate that you want to compute the average of the measure values displayed on the existing bar chart, click any data point on the chart, or type the dollar sign character ($) in the formula toolbar.
+Specifically, the AVG function requires one argument, which is a set of data values.
+To indicate that you want to compute the average of the measure values displayed on the existing bar chart, click any data point on the chart, or type the dollar sign character ($) in the formula bar.
 This opens a menu that lets you choose an applicable argument for the function.
 For example, select [Measures].[Internet Sales Amount].

 Make sure there is a closing dollar sign ($) followed by a closing bracket.
 The entire formula entry now reads: